 - ½ teaspoon vanilla extract

-- DEVIL’S FOOD CAKE: Move oven rack to middle position and preheat to 350 degrees F. Lightly spray 9x13 pan with nonstick cooking spray, line bottom with a rectangle of parchment paper, and spray again with nonstick cooking spray.
+- Move oven rack to middle position and preheat to 350 degrees F. Lightly spray a 9x13 pan with nonstick cooking spray, line bottom with a rectangle of parchment paper, and spray again with nonstick cooking spray.

-- In medium bowl, whisk together flour, baking soda, baking powder, and salt; set aside.
+- In a medium bowl, whisk together flour, baking soda, baking powder, and salt; set aside.

-- In small saucepan bring water and milk just to a boil, and remove from heat.
+- In a small saucepan bring water and milk just to a boil, and remove from heat.

-- Bake until cake begins to putt away from sides of pants and when toothpick inserted in middle comes out clean, about 40-45 minutes.
+- Bake until cake begins to putt away from sides of pants and when a toothpick inserted in middle comes out clean, about 40-45 minutes.
 Move cake to wire rack and cool 20 minutes.
-Run knife around edge of pan, and place wire rack on top of cake pan.
+Run a knife around edge of the pan, and place a wire rack on top of the cake pan.
 Use oven mitts to turn cake over onto wire rack, and remove parchment.
-Place second wire rack on top of cake, turn cake over once more so it’s now right-side up.
-Cool cake on wire rack, about 2 hours.
+Place a second wire rack on top of the cake, turn cake over once more so it’s now right-side up.
+Cool cake on a wire rack, about 2 hours.

-- MINUTE FROSTING: In medium saucepan over medium heat bring 1-inch water to simmer.
-In medium bowl large enough to rest on sides of saucepan, whisk together water, egg whites, sugar, cream of tartar and salt.
-Place bowl over barely simmering water, and using electric hand mixer, beat mixture on medium-high speed until stiff peaks form, about 6-8 minutes.
+- In a medium saucepan over medium heat bring 1-inch water to simmer.
+In a medium bowl large enough to rest on sides of the saucepan, whisk together water, egg whites, sugar, cream of tartar and salt.
+Place bowl over barely simmering water, and using an electric hand mixer, beat mixture on medium-high speed until stiff peaks form, about 6-8 minutes.

-- Remove bowl from saucepan, add vanilla, and continue to beat until mixture is cooled to room temperature and icing is very thick and stiff, about 8-10 minutes.
+- Remove bowl from the saucepan, add vanilla, and continue to beat until mixture is cooled to room temperature and the icing is very thick and stiff about 8-10 minutes.

 - Immediately use offset icing spatula to frost cake.
-Sprinkle top of cake with coconut (optional).
+Sprinkle THE top of the cake with coconut (optional).
 Serve.